 Rev Mark Chamberlain

-We have not undertaken a stewardship programme for about two years now but in 2018 want to give all parishioners an opportunity to review their giving to the parish.
+We have not undertaken a stewardship programme for about three years now but in 2019 want to give all parishioners an opportunity to review their giving to the parish.
 Find below some of the activities and ministries offered by the parish - we need your financial commitment to enable these to happen.

 Worship Services: The weekly worship services held at St Barnabas are the most public expression of parish life and there are six distinct opportunities to join with others to worship God and receive communion and Christian teaching.
 These services are on Sundays at 8am, 9.30am (Eucharist with choir on 2nd and 4th Sunday), 10am (Lifestreams - contemporary with children's and young people's programmes), 5pm (with choir), 7pm Antioch (contemporary with band) and Thursdays at 10am.
 Clergy also take services at Medbury 3 or 4 times each term.